nicholascar/crs-th/README.md

 31 | SPATIAL INFORMATION RESEARCH | 17/11/1999 0:00
 31 | ... | ...

 The Classification ID is used to distinguish CRS Thesaurus terms from other thesauri such as earlier versions of [AGIFT](data.naa.gov.au/def/agift) and physical artefact types.
-Several other colums of information are also stored about terms, such as who in the NAA entered them.
+Several other columns of information are also stored about terms, such as who in the NAA entered them.
 No term hierarchy, definitions, explanatory notes or other metadata are given for terms.
 There are 578 terms in total.

 ### SKOS structuring
-In this SKOS implemetation of the CRC Thesuarus, two levels of hierarchy have been introduced, so where in the original CRC Thesuarus you have terms like:
+In this SKOS implementation of the CRC Thesaurus, two levels of hierarchy have been introduced, so where in the original CRC Thesaurus you have terms like:

 * WATER CONSERVATION PLANS
 * WATER QUALITY MONITORING